rodrigopimentel/211-fall-2019/ha-05/readme.md

 In computer vision, image segmentation is the process of partitioning a digital image into multiple segments (sets of pixels, also known as image objects).
 The goal of segmentation is to simplify and/or change the representation of an image into something that is more meaningful and easier to analyze.
 Image segmentation is typically used to locate objects and boundaries (lines, curves, etc.) in images.
 [Wikipedia]

 There are many ways to segment an image.
 However, the simplest way is called *thresholding*.
 When you threshold an image, you convert the image into black and white.
-You choose whether each individual pixel get turned black or white by comparing its intensity to some constant T. Intensity refers to the brightness of a color, white is the brightest and therefore the most intense, black is the darkest and the least intense.
-Pixels whose intensity is less than T become black, all others become white.
+You choose whether each individual pixel get turned black or white by comparing its intensity to some constant value T. Intensity refers to the brightness of a color, white is the brightest and therefore the most intense, black is the darkest and the least intense.
+When applying thresholding, pixels whose intensity is **less than T** become black, all others become white.
 This process can be simplified if you are working with a grayscale image where each pixel's intensity is defined by a single value from 0-255.
-The process of converting a grayscale image into purely black and white is called *Image Binarization*.
+The process of converting an image into purely black and white is also called *Image Binarization*.

 A normal RGB image: